 3 credit hours, 3 contact hours (Lecture: 3; Lab: 0); Semesters Offered: Fall, Spring.
+Prerequisite: Minimum grade of C in PSYC 101.

 An exploration of the principles of psychology applied to the individual's adjustment to the stress of normal living and the fulfillment of potentials.